-Building Units, Mission Cards, and Location Cards
+Building Units, Missions, Locations, and Equipment

-To add a Space unit, Ground unit, or Character to a battle, to put a Location into an arena, or to get the effect of a Mission card, you have to build it.
+To add a Space unit, Ground unit, or Character unit to an arena, put a Location into an arena, get a piece of Equipment into play, or use the effect of a Mission card, you have to build it.
 To build a card, you spend build points on it during your build step.
 Here's how to build a card:

-Choose a unit, Mission card, or Location card from your hand and put it face down in front of you.
-Spend any number of the build points you have left for that turn to put that many build counters on the face-down card.
+Choose a unit, Location, Mission, or Equipment card from your hand and put it facedown in front of you.
+Spend any number of build points you have left for that turn and put that many build counters on the face-down card.
 You must put at least 1 build counter on the card unless you deploy or complete it immediately.

 If the face-down card has fewer build counters than its build cost, you can't deploy or complete it yet.
-It stays face down in your build zone.
+It stays facedown in your build zone.
 As long as it has build counters on it, it's partially built.
 You can spend more build points to add more counters during your current build step or any future one.
 You can look at your own partially built cards anytime, but your opponent can't look at your face-down cards.